 “It sucked growing up really because kids at Christmas time and teachers, and me being African American, it just didn’t all come together but about [the] time I came to high school it became a household name in Orange County (Calif.).

 “It’s just benefited [me] from then.
 It’s always caught peoples’ eye in the paper and they wanted to know more.
 So I don’t know if I’ll name my kid that if I ever have one but at the same time being unique isn’t bad either.”

 From a Slate article on Puritan names:

 A wide variety of Hebrew names came into common usage beginning in 1560, when the first readily accessible English Bible was published.
 But by the late 16th century many Puritan communities in Southern Britain saw common names as too worldly, and opted instead to name children after virtues or with religious slogans as a way of setting the community apart from non-Puritan neighbors.
 Often, Puritan parents chose names that served to remind the child about sin and pain.

-(The book they used as a source — Curiosities of Puritan Nomenclature — is one I’ve referenced here on the blog a bunch of times, in posts about Acts of the Apostles, George William Frederic, Gib & Tib, Job-Rakt-Out-of-the-Asshes, Nan & Nanny, Posthumus, Robert and Tibbe.)
+(The book they used as a source — Curiosities of Puritan Nomenclature — is one I’ve referenced here on the blog a bunch of times, in posts about Acts of the Apostles, George William Frederic, Gib & Tib, Nan & Nanny, Posthumus, Robert, and Tibbe.)